Does AMC Entertainment (AMC) Pay a Dividend? (2026)

 Does AMC Entertainment (AMC) pay a dividend?

-AMC Entertainment (AMC) currently returns little or nothing as a dividend.
+No. There is no dividend on AMC in our data and the yield is 0%.
 AMC's valuation is unusual because the equity story is driven heavily by debt and dilution rather than by a simple multiple of earnings.
 The company is not consistently profitable on a net-income basis (it reported net losses in 2025 and Q1 2026), so traditional price-to-earnings metrics are not meaningful; instead, the relevant lens is enterprise value relative to a recovering but still-negative free cash flow, against roughly $4 billion of corporate borrowings and a stockholders' deficit.
 Because shares outstanding have grown into the hundreds of millions, the market capitalization is spread across far more shares than a few years ago, so any operating improvement must be weighed against ongoing dilution.
 The stock's price has also historically reflected retail sentiment and short interest tied to its meme-stock status, which can decouple it from fundamentals in both directions.

 The bottom line on the AMC dividend

-AMC Entertainment (AMC) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+AMC Entertainment (AMC) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the AMC guide.
 Walnut can show how AMC fits your real portfolio.
 It is not an investment adviser.

 FAQ